Go Back

 Instructions

 • Add the garlic and stir for about 30 seconds.
-Scrape the veggies onto a plate and set aside.

 • Pour the beef-vegetable mixture into the greased baking dish, smoothing the top.

 • Dollop the potatoes on top and smooth them across the top.
 (At this point you can create designs with a spoon or fork.
-It’s not necessary, but creates a pretty presentation.)
+It’s not necessary but creates a pretty presentation.)

 • Evenly sprinkle the Parmesan on top and bake for 25 minutes, or until the mixture is bubbly and hot.
 You can broil the Shepherd’s Pie if you’d like the potatoes a little browned, but keep watch that you do not burn the top.